lextm/jekyll-theme-chirpy/_posts/2016-12-26-porting-snmp-library-to-net-core-once-again.md

 Overall things work as Microsoft promised, but the process was rather painful.
 So instead of quickly moving everything to .NET Core, I decided to stay on .NET Framework and move a few goodies from the .NET Core migration attempt back to 9.0.x series.

 It turns out to be a smart choice as Microsoft later shipped Visual Studio 2017 RC (refreshed a few days ago), and today I can use an IDE to migrate once again.
-But I do hit a few different issues, so I’d like to list below.
+But I do hit a few different issues, so I'd like to list below.
 <!--more-->

 # MSBuild Project

 First I created an empty .NET standard 1.3 class library project, and then put it into SharpSnmpLib folder.
 The new format of MSBuild scripts allow the project to automatically include all C# source files without my manually adding them all.
 But immediately I hit an error that many existing attributes are duplicate such as,

-> error CS0579: Duplicate ‘System.Reflection.AssemblyCompanyAttribute’ attribute.
+> error CS0579: Duplicate 'System.Reflection.AssemblyCompanyAttribute' attribute.

 I was able to find similar posts on Stack Overflow and GitHub, but my solution is to add conditionals in AssemblyInfo.cs to exclude certain attributes from .NET Core compilation.